Books (monographs)

 - Shaw, A. (2014).
 The tyranny of realism: Historical accuracy and politics of representation in Assassin’s Creed III.
 Not Yet Real: Videogames Theory Criticism Exhibition Catalogue.
 New York: The Goethe-Institut.

-Blind-Refereed Journal Articles
+Anonymously-Refereed Journal Articles

 - Shaw, A. & Persaud, C.J.
 (2020).
 Beyond Texts: Using queer readings to document LGBTQ game content.
 First Monday 25(8): https://doi.org/10.5210/fm.v25i8.10439